rhagarty/sharables/watson-multimedia-analyzer/README.md

 fs.createReadStream('samples/out5.ogg').pipe(recognizeStream);
 ```

-### NOTE: The ogg file used in the previous test contains a large amount of recorded text, while the flac file used earlier is very small.
+### NOTE: The ogg file used in test #4 contains a large amount of recorded text, while the flac file used earlier in test #1 and #2 is very small.
 I did run a test where I created a flac file version of the ogg file contents.
 This file, however, was too large (>38MB) to store in this repo.
 That test also FAILED, so ogg file format is NOT the only issue.

 | Format       | size    | interim_results | Result  |